-- When a Three Seconds foul is called, the penalty will be set up at the spot of the ball when the flag was raised.
-The offending player must move 4m behind the free position. - If the foul is below the goal line extended but within the CSA, then the free position is set up on the nearest dot.
+- When a Three Seconds foul is called, the penalty will be set up at will be set up on the 12 meter fan closet to the spot of the ball when the flag was raised.
+The offending player must move 4m behind the free position. - · If the foul is below the goal line extended but within the CSA, then the free position is set up on the nearest dot.